Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed May 15 2024
+Last update on Thu May 16 2024

-**231 day before 2025 ⏱**
+**230 day before 2025 ⏱**

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️